LiskArchive/lisk-sdk/ISSUE_TEMPLATE.md

 ### Versions

-You can get this information from copy and pasting the output of `atom --version` and `apm --version` from the command line.
+Please provide the version you are working with.
 Also, please include the OS and what version of the OS you're running.

 ### Additional Information